rrra/www/content/post/2024/happy-new-year.md

 +++
 Wishing everyone another great year full of Ham Radio!

-Join in a celebration of the start of 2025---and our CW heritage---with [ARRL Straight Key Night]({{< relref "/post/2024/arrl-straight-key-night-2025.md" >}})
+Remember to join in a celebration of the start of 2025---and our CW heritage---with [ARRL Straight Key Night]({{< relref "/post/2024/arrl-straight-key-night-2025.md" >}})
 <!--more-->